Average student loan debt for doctors in 2023

 • Explore refinancing options if you qualify for lower interest rates.

-• Refinancing can help shorten the repayment term or reduce monthly payments.
+• Refinancing can shorten the repayment term or reduce monthly payments.

-Understanding how interest rates work and taking advantage of favourable terms allows you to navigate your medical school loan journey more effectively while minimizing long-term costs.
+Understanding how interest rates work and taking advantage of favorable terms allows you to navigate your medical school loan journey more effectively while minimizing long-term costs.

 Repayment Strategies for Managing Student Loan Debt